pagkly/Zed/Investopedia/Accounting/Accounting Equation.md

 ---
 ## What Is the Accounting Equation?

 The accounting equation is considered to be the foundation of the [double-entry](https://www.investopedia.com/terms/d/double-entry.asp) accounting system.
-On a company's balance sheet, it shows that a company's total assets are equal to the sum of the company's [liabilities](https://www.investopedia.com/terms/l/liability.asp) and shareholders' equity.
+On a company's [[Balance Sheet]], it shows that a company's total assets are equal to the sum of the company's [liabilities](https://www.investopedia.com/terms/l/liability.asp) and shareholders' equity.

-Based on this double-entry system, the accounting equation ensures that the balance sheet remains “balanced,” and each entry made on the debit side should have a corresponding entry (or coverage) on the credit side.
+Based on this double-entry system, the accounting equation ensures that the [[Balance Sheet]] remains “balanced,” and each entry made on the debit side should have a corresponding entry (or coverage) on the credit side.

 ### Key Takeaways